-Decide What to Leave
+Decide What to Part With

-Along with any extra items that you have discussed, there should be a itemized list in the closing documents stating what items come with the house.
+Along with any extra items that you have discussed, there should be an itemized list in the closing documents stating what items come with the house.
 Generally, anything that is bolted to the ceiling or wall, like fans and blinds, is included with the house.
 You may also want to discuss the transferring of certain services, such as alarm monitoring, with the new buyers.

-Clean The Home
+Clean the Home